 According to OK Bail Bonds (www.okbailbonds.net), expecting your kids to respect the law without observing the same rules yourself is futile.
-So, the first rule to instilling respect in your kids is to show it yourself.
+So, the first rule to instill respect in your kids is to show it yourself.
 Beyond that, there are ways you can inform your children on how to show proper respect to the officers and other law enforcement professionals that work hard to protect them, along with teachers and yourselves as parents.

 Don’t Fudge on the Little Things

 We all do it.
 Sneaking a grape or two or ten in the supermarket while no one’s looking.
 Rushing to get to an appointment.
 Going over the speed limit and ignoring simple road signs.
 Texting while driving.
 Downloading music illegally.
-These things may seem benign, but in fact they are examples of the way we break the law in little ways every day.
+These things may seem benign, but in fact, they are examples of the way we break the law in little ways every day.
 And your children are watching, observing, and learning.
 Adjust your behaviors to show your little ones that even popping a harmless grape in the grocery store is considered stealing.
 If your child is the one stealing, such as taking gum from a store without paying, take him or her back to the store to either pay for the item or leave it there.
 Explaining clearly why that was wrong and aligning yourself on their side without making them feel like a common thief will drive the point home and teach them what’s right.

 Teach Often and Early

 Kids are sponges, especially from a very early age.
 You may not realize it but they are learning from everything you do.
 Make every day a teachable moment to respect authority.
-Don’t threaten your child with calling the police for bad behavior.
+Don’t threaten your child by calling the police for bad behavior.
 This may work in the short term, but you’re only teaching your child to respect police officers out of fear and not trust.
 In addition, this only works so many times before it is ineffective.

 Basic Social Skills